Welcome to Military Life: Support Resources for Military Families

-- "What the Relocation Assistance Program Can Do for You" is an article that describes relocation support services to help you plan your move.
+- "Seize Your Move With the Relocation Assistance Program" is an article that describes relocation support services to help you plan your move.

 - MilitaryINSTALLATIONS provides you with information about services and programs available to you on your new installation.

 - Plan My Move is a web-based relocation tool that lets you estimate moving expenses, keep a calendar of events, find forms that you need and use other planning tools to make your move go smoothly.

 Family members may have to place their careers on hold or change careers completely when they relocate to a new area.
 These resources can help you manage career change challenges: